ajwills72/rmip/docs/teacher_notes.md

 - Experiments should not involve participants speaking loudly - 'under your breath' utterances are OK.

-### Low-intensity session
+### Low-intensity session and homework

-Teacher introduces building an experiment in Open Sesame and Students work through the exercise.

-### Homework

-- Complete and submit all Psyc:EL activities if not already done so.
+- Complete and submit all previous Psyc:EL activities if not already done so.

-- Start building experiment in OpenSesame.
+- Finish and submmit protocol to Psyc:EL.

 <a name="4"></a>

-### Week 4: Build experiment
+## Week 4: Build experiment

 ### Resources